Ali al-Sistani: Shia patronage

 As the leading cleric in Najaf, Sistani oversees sums amounting to millions of US dollars.
 His followers offer him a fixed part of their earnings (khums), which is used for educational and charitable purposes.
 Sistani's office has reported that it supports 35,000 students in Qom, 10,000 in Mashhad, and 4,000 in Isfahan.
-It also oversees a network of representatives (wakil) "who promote his views in large and small ways in neighborhoods, mosques, bazaars, and seminaries from Kirkuk to Basra."
+It also oversees a network of representatives (wakil) "who promote his views in large and small ways in neighborhoods, mosques, bazaars, and seminaries from Kirkuk to Basra".

-In Iran, as a result of the post-invasion opening of the Iraqi cities of Najaf and Karbala to Iranians, many Iranians are said to return from pilgrimage in Iraq as supporters of Sistani.
+In Iran, due to the post-invasion opening of the Iraqi cities of Najaf and Karbala to Iranians, many Iranians are said to return from pilgrimage in Iraq as supporters of Sistani.

-Ayatollah Sistani sent nearly 1,000 aid packages, mostly food, but also other basic needs, to Balkhab, Afghanistan during the Balkhab uprising to help out the displaced Hazaras.
+Sistani sent nearly 1,000 aid packages, mostly food, but also other basic needs, to Balkhab, Afghanistan during the Balkhab uprising in 2022 to help out the displaced Shia Hazaras.

+A spokesperson for the al-Abbas Shrine confirmed that Sistani was overseeing the relief campaign conducted by the shrine for displaced Lebanese families amid the Israeli invasion of Lebanon in October 2024.
+The relief campaign has delivered at least 1,200 tons of aid as of 8 October 2024.

+Religious and political views

+According to scholar Vali Nasr, Sistani, like his mentor Khoei, sees Islamic scholars "mainly as teachers and defenders of the faith".
+In government he saw the "role of Islam as providing values and guidelines for social order".

+He "was not shy" in confronting US occupation authorities about issues such as who had the authority to write Iraq's new constitution and kept them at arm's length, but also avoided "Khomeini-style denunciations" of the United States as the 'Great Satan'.
+His supporters' demonstrations were "impressively large but peaceful".
+He opposes both secularism and Shi'i sectarianism.

+For Iraq, he "put forth a simple model of government" based "on the principle of majority rule… accountable and representative government that would reflect and protect Shia identity".

+At the same time he is conservative in matters of religious law, "unaffected" by the ideas of "modernism".